Emily Carey: Personal life

 Carey is autistic.
-She is queer, non-binary, and uses they/them pronouns.
-She helped The Children's Trust launch the #MyBrave campaign.
+They are queer and use they/them pronouns.
+They helped The Children's Trust launch the #MyBrave campaign.

 Carey was in a relationship with musician Kellimarie Willis, who performs in the band RLY.
-In 2024, Carey revealed that they are in a relationship with English actress Jessica Revell.
+In 2024, Carey was in a relationship with English actress Jessica Revell.
+However, in June 2026, they revealed in an interview that they are single.